LibraryOfCongress/bagit-java/bagit/trunk/README.txt

 RELEASE NOTES:

+Changes in 2.4:
+1. Added support for getting lists of standard and non-standard fields in manifests.

 Changes in 2.3:
 1. Trial implementation of writer for depositing serialized bags using SWORD.
 2. Trial implementation of writer for depositing unserialized bags using BOB.